 Life without his mentors would be different for Daniel.
 He says, “I feel like [my life] would be harder, I probably wouldn’t be doing good in school, probably would have went down a bad track.”

 He goes on to depict a challenging time was when, “[I was] studying for a test late at night.
 Like, I didn’t want to – I was tired.
 But we still did it and passed the test.”

-With a new baby boy in Sarah and Emmanuel’s life, she exclaims, “When Daniel is older, he will mentor our son!”
+With a new baby boy in Jessica and Richard’s life, she exclaims, “When Daniel is older, he will mentor our son!”